c4s4/md2pdf/readme.md

 MDTOOLS
 =======

-MdTools is a collection of personnal Markdown tools :
+MdTools is a collection of personal Markdown tools :

 - md2pdf : transforms a markdown file into PDF.
 - md2xml : transforms a markdown file into XML for my site DTD.